 Overall term: 2015 to 2021

 Agriculture plays a major role in Ethiopian society.
-It provides a livelihood for 79 per cent of the population and accounts for 40 per cent of total economic output.
-In those parts of Ethiopia designated as ‘high potential areas’, considerable increases in productivity are possible and can in turn be used to supply other parts of the country or even allow Ethiopia to become a net food exporter.
+It provides a livelihood for around 80 per cent of the population and accounts for 40 per cent of total economic output.
+In some areas of the country, considerable increases in production are possible, which could in turn be used to supply other parts of the country or even allow Ethiopia to become a net food exporter.

-The aim of the Ethiopian Government is to adopt agricultural mechanisation solutions as one way of achieving sustainable increases in smallholder productivity, and thus contribute to both higher incomes and the development of rural regions.
+The Ethiopian Government wants to adopt agricultural mechanisation solutions as a way of achieving sustainable increases in smallholder productivity, therefore contributing to both higher incomes and the development of rural regions.

-Around 300 contractors (in particular private service providers and cooperatives) offer mechanisation services to Ethiopian smallholders.
+There are around 400 mechanisation service providers supporting Ethiopian smallholders in working their land.
 Yet the demand for such services far outstrips the supply.
-Until now, the use of machinery has been restricted largely to primary soil cultivation and to harvesting grain with combines.
-In most of these cases, the technology used is not only unsuitable for agro-ecological conditions, but is also obsolete and of poor quality.
-Furthermore, the number of technical training courses available in the area of agricultural technology is extremely limited.
+The use of machinery has been restricted largely to primary soil cultivation and to harvesting grain with combines.
+In many cases, the technology used is not only unsuitable for the agricultural conditions, but is also outdated and of poor quality.
+Furthermore, the number of technical training courses available in the area of agricultural technology is limited.
 The efficiency and quality of mechanisation services are therefore also low.

 The lack of innovation in agricultural mechanisation and technology prevents smallholders from increasing their productivity and income.

-More smallholders are using high-quality mechanisation services and technologies to raise their productivity and income levels.
+More smallholders are using high-quality mechanisation services and technologies.
+This raises their productivity and income levels.

-Practical demonstrations of modern mechanisation technologies are conducted on smallholders’ land so as to illustrate the positive impacts of the technology on yields.
-Technologies are presented which are suitable for agricultural use locally.
-They comprise farming equipment that can be used for a broad range of work performed on the field, in addition to ploughing and harvesting.
-The aim of such demonstrations is to boost demand for the relevant services.
-If sufficient demand exists, any investment in such technologies that will subsequently enable providers to offer services will be a profitable one.
+Practical demonstrations of modern mechanisation technologies are conducted on smallholders’ fields to illustrate the positive impacts of the technology on yields.
+The demonstrations involve a wide range of farming equipment that can be used for various types of field operations – beyond ploughing and harvesting.
+The aim is to boost demand for these services and, in turn, make investments in such technologies profitable for service providers.